-15.2.2.1 Students admitted through non-standard entry to Year 1 are required to complete and pass the corresponding non-credit bearing enhancement modules in English/ Chinese /Mathematics and Statistics.
+15.2.2.1 Students admitted through non-standard entry to Year 1 of any undergraduate programmes of the University are required to complete and pass the corresponding non-credit bearing enhancement modules in English/ Chinese /Mathematics and Statistics.
 Please refer to the section on "Enhancement of Proficiency in Chinese, English and Mathematics" under "Admissions" of the Academic Regulations.